 - Bluetooth 4.1, 802.11 b/g/n Wi-Fi adapter, 4G LTE enabled Standalone smartwatch

 The bands are interchangeable and highly comfortable.
-The 44mm version is suitable for extra large wrists, even the large sizes like 9,10 and 11-inch.
+The 44mm version is suitable for extra-large wrists, even the large sizes like 9,10, and 11-inch.

 The battery life is 5 days which reduces to a few hours if you switch on GPS and Cellular options.

-Samsung Galaxy Active 2 is our personal favourite, and if you are already accustomed to the Samsung Ecosystem, this watch will be the most valuable addition in your life.
+Samsung Galaxy Active 2 is our personal favorite, and if you are already accustomed to the Samsung Ecosystem, this watch will be the most valuable addition in your life.
 Given the features it is offering, the price tag isn’t very expensive.